Q: What is a Bridge Loan?

 A: Typically, interest rates and points are higher on a bridge loan than on a home equity line or loan, and there are costs and fees involved with closing a bridge loan, whereas many home equity products are free.
 In addition, it can be difficult to qualify for a bridge loan, since the buyer would essentially need to be qualified to own two homes.

-Anyone interested in a bridge loan should compare the benefits and drawbacks for each option and determine what the best fit for their particular situation is.
+Anyone interested in a bridge loan should compare the benefits and drawbacks of each option and determine what is the best fit for their particular situation.
 Talk to your financial advisor to discuss what is best for you.